overblog/GraphQLBundle/docs/security/object-access-control.md

 Object access Control
 ======================

-If your GraphQL schema have multiple paths to the same resolver, you may end up with duplicated access control on the different fields leading to this resolver.
+If your GraphQL schema has multiple paths to the same resolver, you may end up with duplicated access control on the different fields leading to this resolver.

-An access control can be added on the whole object using a decorator type for this protected field and make every parent extend this type.
+Access control can be added to an object as a whole using a decorator type for this protected field and make every parent extend this type.

-An access control can be added on each field using `config.fields.*.access` or globally with `config.fieldsDefaultAccess`.
+Access control can be added to individual fields using `config.fields.*.access` or globally with `config.fieldsDefaultAccess`.
-If `config.fields.*.access` value is true field will be normally resolved but will be `null` otherwise.
+If the value returned by `config.fields.*.access` is true, the field will be resolved normally, and `null` will be returned otherwise.
-Act like access is`true` if not set.
+If not set, acts like if access is `true`.

 In the example below the user field protection is set by the decorator: